apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/multipartuploader.md

 result = partHandle'
 ```

 The data is stored in the filesystem, pending completion.
+It MUST NOT be visible at the destination path.
+It MAY be visible in a temporary path somewhere in the file system;
+This is implementation-specific and MUST NOT be relied upon.

-### `PathHandle complete(Path path, Map<Integer, PartHandle> parts, UploadHandle multipartUploadId)`
+### ` CompletableFuture<PathHandle> complete(UploadHandle uploadId, Path filePath, Map<Integer, PartHandle> handles)`

 Complete the multipart upload.